-Have you ever wondered…Can I help prevent climate change?
-How can I make my mobile phone battery last longer?
-Can I charge my mobile phone with a lemon?
+Have you ever wondered how you can help prevent climate change?
+Can you charge a mobile phone with a lemon?
 Why does wine turn to vinegar?
-Can I find a cure for the common cold?
+Can you find a cure for the common cold?

 and the impact it has on industry, which will equip you with the skills to investigate and solve problems in a range of contexts.

 - Must meet overall entry criteria for A Level study